Energy Storage State-of-Charge Market Model

+We first consider an SoC-independent storage model to show the benefit of implementing SoC-segment market models even if the storage physical parameters are independent of SoC.
+In this case, the system operator can dispatch the storage optimally in multi-period dispatch without implementing SoC-segment models.
+Yet, the SoC-segment model still provides benefits in real-time dispatch as the storage opportunity cost depends on the SoC.
+In this case study, we have storage with a one-way efficiency of 90\%, total charging/discharging power ratings are normalized according to installed 4-hour energy storage capacity, and marginal discharging cost at \$20/MWh.

-Fig.~\ref{fig:compseg} shows the case study results with different storage capacities in the market over multi-period dispatch and single-period dispatch using market models with different numbers of segments.
-The multi-period dispatch corresponds to the system operator performing a 24-hour real-time dispatch with perfect information, which represents the best possible social welfare outcome.
-Fig.~\ref{fig:compseg}~(a) shows the total system operating cost comparison, and Fig.~\ref{fig:compseg}~(b) shows the cost comparison but normalizes all costs based on the multi-period dispatch results with the same storage capacity.
-These results conclude that the multi-segment market model is better at reducing system operating costs, hence improving social welfare, and a higher number of segments can further reduce system costs.
-In Fig.~\ref{fig:compseg}~(b), we observe that the two-segment model provides a significant improvement compared to the single-segment model.
-The most significant difference occurs at 400~MW storage capacity, while overall the multi-segment model further reduces the system operating cost by additional 0.1\% of the total system cost, or 5\% more compared to the single-segment model.
+Fig.~\ref{fig:compseg} shows the simulation results with different installed energy storage capacities over multi-period and single-period dispatch using different market models.
+Fig.~\ref{fig:4a} shows the averaged total system operating cost comparison, and \ref{fig:4b} shows the normalized cost comparison based on the single-period dispatch 1-segment (RTD-1) market model results.
+These results conclude that the multi-segment (RTD-2, 5, 10) market model is better at reducing system operating costs, hence improving social welfare.
+A higher number of segments can further narrow the gap to optimal social welfare.
+In Fig.~\ref{fig:4b}, we observe that RTD-2 provides a significant improvement compared to RTD-1, while RTD-5 and RTD-10 produce similar results to RTD-2.
+RTD-2 further reduces the system operating cost by an additional 0.1\% of the total system cost, or 5\% more cost reduction led by energy storage (compare cost without energy storage to with 1000~MW energy storage) compared to RTD-1.
 This equals an annual cost savings of around \$2 million in our tested ISO-NE system.